Dental Implants

 What Are Dental Implants?

 Dental implants are man-made replacements for natural teeth.
-The implants themselves are artificial tooth roots made from titanium & are anchored in the gum & jawbone.
+The implants themselves are artificial tooth roots made from titanium and are anchored in the gum and jawbone.
 The implant’s screw-like shape helps it stay in place by providing more surface area for your bone to grow into, a process called osseointegration.
 Replacement teeth, referred to as crowns, are then permanently secured to these metal implants.
-They can improve your appearance, boost your self-confidence &allow you to speak with greater clarity than you would with missing teeth or ill-fitting dentures.
+They can improve your appearance, boost your self-confidence and allow you to speak with greater clarity than you would with missing teeth or ill-fitting dentures.

 What are the quality of life benefits?